Maule Air

 In the beginning…

 Belford D. Maule, or "B.D.", as everyone knew him, was born November 4, 1911 in Old Fort, Ohio to farming parents.
 Not caring much for farm life, he left at the age of 15 to live in Salladasburg, PA. with an uncle and aunt who owned a garage and tea room.
-There he demonstrated his mechanical ability by building a tractor, and by motorizing an ice cream freezer and an ice saw, among other thing
+There he demonstrated his mechanical ability by building a tractor, and by motorizing an ice cream freezer and an ice saw, among other things.

-ed the Army when he was 18 and was assigned to the 19th Airship Company at Langley Field, Virginia.
+B.D. joined the Army when he was 18 and was assigned to the 19th Airship Company at Langley Field, Virginia.
 While working on dirigibles, he found time to design and build his first airplane, a single seat midwing monoplane powered by a Henderson 27 HP motorcycle engine, known as the M-1.
 Starting with the airplane on floats, and later on wheels at the Salladasburg farm, B.D. taught himself to fly.
 (Regulations weren't as strict in those days.)

-in 1934.
+Following his stint in the Army, B.D. moved back to Pennsylvania and became a family man, marrying June Aderhold in 1934.
 June and B.D. located in Jersey Shore, Pennsylvania and built their own home there in 1936.
 Note that Jersey Shore is not only June's birthplace but is also midway between Lock Haven (Piper Aircraft) and Williamsport (Lycoming Aircraft Engines).
 This was an area in keeping with B.D.'s interest in aviation.
 B.D. went to work for Lycoming, and in 1939 designed and built "the Hummer", a low cost mechanical starter for light aircraft.
 (Many airplanes did not have electrical systems back then.)

 The War Years…